 It comes in a wide array of colors, 3 sizes, and will cover most situations that you typically encounter on the water.
 This one is a shallower diving crankbait.

-2. Soft Plastic Worms
+2. Stick Bait Worms

 Soft plastic worms make excellent choices to consider when you want a bait that is soft and chewy.
 They feel extremely natural in the mouth of their adversaries.
 Aside from that, the versatility of plastic worms is nothing short of incredible.
 You can use them in open water, the thickest of grass, and pretty much everywhere else.